 - Cause: Often due to incorrect file/folder permissions, an error in

-, or a PHP syntax error. - Solution:
+.env, or a PHP syntax error. - Solution:

 - Check

-for specific error messages (via SSH or File Manager). - Ensure
+storage/logs/laravel.logfor specific error messages (via SSH or File Manager). - Ensure

-permissions (chmod -R 755 storage bootstrap/cache
+storageandbootstrap/cachefolders have755permissions (chmod -R 755 storage bootstrap/cache). - Double-check your

-file for typos, especially database credentials. - Set
+.envfile for typos, especially database credentials. - Set

-to see detailed error messages in the browser (change back tofalse
+APP_DEBUG=truetemporarily in.envto see detailed error messages in the browser (change back tofalseimmediately after debugging!). - Verify the PHP version.

 - Ensure all Composer dependencies are installed (

-composer install
+composer install).

 - Check